I was in tears on my neighbour’s doorstep

 11. Learn to tell jokes

 Anyone can tell a joke.
 I’d suggest sticking to inoffensive ‘dad’ jokes to start with!
 There are thousands on the internet if you do a search.
+Or have a look at the jokes in my Tommy Cooper Classics post.
 Find one that makes you laugh and make it your own.
 Tell it to as many people as will listen.
 Then learn another and repeat the exercise.

 Be careful, though; it can become addictive!
 You could also maintain a joke file on your computer, or in a book.
 I find I don’t need to write the whole joke out, just a few key words will jog my memory.